 The Icelandic Opera

-The Icelandic Opera has acquired an important place in the nation’s cultural life and received numerous awards and recognition for its outstanding operatic productions.
-It regularly stages high-quality and varied operas, both from the traditional repertoire and new.
+The Icelandic Opera acquired an important place in the nation’s cultural life and received numerous awards and recognition for its outstanding operatic productions.

-The Icelandic opera was founded in 1980 and was housed in Reykjavík’s old cinema, Gamla Bíó, before it moved to Harpa in 2011.
-The Icelandic Opera has acquired an important place in the nation’s cultural life and received numerous awards and recognition for its outstanding operatic productions.
-It regularly stages high-quality and varied operas, both from the traditional repertoire and new.
-Thousands of spectators attend the Opera’s events every year and the company’s international profile has grown substantially in recent years.
+The Icelandic Opera acquired an important place in the nation’s cultural life and received numerous awards and recognition for its outstanding operatic productions.
+It regularly staged high-quality and varied operas, both from the traditional repertoire and new.
+Thousands of spectators attended the Opera’s events every year.

 Visit the Icelandic Opera website www.opera.is